Moving to Exeter, New Hampshire: What You Need to Know

 Q: What are some notable neighborhoods in Exeter, NH?

-A: Downtown Exeter and Exeter Village are popular neighborhoods, each offering unique characteristics.
+A: Downtown Exeter and Exeter Village are popular neighborhoods, each offering clear local differences.

 What should you compare after reading this city guide?